kkplein/ssm-doc/docs/use-case.mysql-slow-log-rotation.md

 $ logrotate CONFIG_FILE
 ```

 *CONFIG_FILE* is a placeholder for a configuration file that you should supply to **logrotate** as a mandatory parameter.
-To use **logrotate** to manage the *slow log* for PMM, you may supply a file with the following contents.
+To use **logrotate** to manage the *slow log* for SSM, you may supply a file with the following contents.

 This is a basic example of **logrotate** for the MySQL slow logs at 1G for 30 copies (30GB).